 At first, cross-breeding was to make tiny dogs that could be taken with their owners everywhere.

-Now, this has developed into large and giant breed dogs being mixed to breed the size down a bit and get some unique dogs with great features.
+Now, this has developed into large and giant breed dogs mixed with breeding the size down a bit and getting some unique dogs with great features.

 What is The Catahoula Great Dane Mix?

 This mixture of a hybrid dog has one purebred Catahoula Leopard Dog and one purebred Great Dane for parents.

 Great Danes are a giant breed of dog, and Catahoula Leopard Dogs are a medium to large dog breed.

 The result will be large dogs when they mature, but they could be even 8 inches shorter than a Great Dane when fully grown.
 Learning about the two parent breeds can help you to decide if this mixture would make a good pet for your family.

 The puppies from this mixture may be called a Catahoula Great Dane Mix or a Great Dane Catahoula Leopard Dog Mix.